Kiran7007/Interview-Preparation/docs/android.md

 Full account numbers
 Sensitive customer data
 ```

-Use safe identifiers and structured logging where appropriate.
+- Use safe identifiers and structured logging where appropriate.

-Production logging should follow security and privacy policies.
+- Production logging should follow security and privacy policies.

-Interview Answer:
-> Never log: Use safe identifiers and structured logging where appropriate.
 ---
 ## What is screenshot protection?
-Android can restrict screenshots for sensitive screens using appropriate
+- Android can restrict screenshots for sensitive screens using appropriate
 window flags.
 ```kotlin
 window.setFlags(
     WindowManager.LayoutParams.FLAG_SECURE,
     WindowManager.LayoutParams.FLAG_SECURE
 )
 ```

-Use it where the security requirement calls for preventing screenshots
+- Use it where the security requirement calls for preventing screenshots
 or screen capture.

-Interview Answer:
-> Android can restrict screenshots for sensitive screens using appropriate window flags.
 ---
 ## How do you reduce memory usage?
 -   Avoid holding Activity/View references in long-lived objects.